dps1984/dps1984/README_EN.md

 ---

-# 🎯 Objectives
+## 🎯 Objectives

-- Consolidate my transition to a **Data Scientist role**.
+- Consolidate my transition into a **Data Scientist role**, leveraging my background in business analysis and the automotive sector.
-- Document practical projects and applied use cases.
-- Deepen knowledge in **Machine Learning, Deep Learning, and cloud data processing**.
-- Deliver solutions that combine **business expertise** with **technical rigor**.
+- Document and share projects that showcase both **technical skills** (Python, SQL, Machine Learning, Deep Learning) and **business insight**.
+- Expand knowledge in **ETL processes, automation, and Big Data frameworks (Spark)** to tackle larger-scale projects.
+- Continue developing **data visualization and storytelling** skills to effectively communicate insights to different audiences.
+- Collaborate on open-source projects and strengthen my presence in the **Data Science community**.

 ---